Biden administration asks U.S. Supreme Court to block Texas abortion law | Law-Order

 The Texas measure, one of a series of restrictive abortion laws passed at the state level in recent years, bans the procedure after about six weeks of pregnancy, a point when many women do not yet realize they are pregnant.
 The Justice Department, which filed suit last month in a bid to stop the law, told the Supreme Court in a filing that the 5th Circuit's action enables the ongoing violation by the state of Texas "of this court's precedents and its citizens' constitutional rights."

 "Texas's insistence that no party can bring a suit challenging S.B.
 8 amounts to an assertion that the federal courts are powerless to halt the state's ongoing nullification of federal law.
 That proposition is as breathtaking as it is dangerous," the Justice Department added, using the formal name of the Texas law.
-The filing also said that "given the importance and urgency of the issues" involved the Supreme Court could decide to take up and hear arguments in the case even before lower courts have issued their own final rulings.
+The filing also said that the Supreme Court could decide to take up and hear arguments in the case even before lower courts have issued their own final rulings "given the importance and urgency of the issues" involved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)